steadfast-collective/fabric/README.md

 # Package Bootstrapper

-Package Bootstrapper is a command line utility you can use to quickly scaffold out PHP, [Laravel](https://laravel.com) & [Statamic](https://statamic.com) packages.
+Package Bootstrapper is a command line utility you can use to quickly scaffold out PHP and [Laravel](https://laravel.com) packages.

 ## Installation